medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 # Quick Start w.
 Docker

-This quick start is intended for developers, that have already configured their local development environment and familiarised them selves with all the technologies and frameworks used throughout the Medusa eco-system.
+This quick start is intended for developers, that have already configured their local development environment and familiarised themselves with all the technologies and frameworks used throughout the Medusa eco-system.

 If this is not the case, please head over to our Getting Started tutorial for a thorough walkthrough.